sergevar/paulgrahamblog/cleaned/inequality.md

 [5] The speed at which startups develop new techology is the other reason they pay so well.
 As I explained in "How to Make Wealth", what you do in a startup is compress a lifetime's worth of work into a few years.
 It seems as dumb to discourage that as to discourage risk- taking.

-Thanks to Chris Anderson, Trevor Blackwell, Dan Giffin, Jessica Livingston, and Evan Williams for reading drafts of this essay, and to
-Langley Steinert, Sangam Pant, and Mike Moritz for information about venture investing.